 Help the Au Pair with the insurance for New Zealand

-Make sure your Au Pair has an insurance for New Zealand that covers accidents and illness during the whole stay.
-Applicants for the Working Holiday visa might be asked to show insurance at their arrival in New Zealand.
-Host Families are not obligated to pay for the insurance, however, they can support their Au Pair if they have this possibility.
+Make sure your Au Pair has an insurance for New Zealand that covers accidents and illness for the whole length of their stay.
+Applicants for the Working Holiday visa might be asked to show proof of insurance at their arrival in New Zealand.
+Host Families are not obligated to pay for the insurance.
+However, they can support their Au Pair if they have this possibility.